Nevvman18/rs41-nfw/README.md

 # RS41-NFW - Versatile, custom firmware for new revision of Vaisala RS41 radiosondes
 ## **Vaisala RS41 New Firmware** (*RS41 Nevvman's Firmware*) <br>
-**NOTE:** This firmware currently only works with the new variant of RS41 radiosondes.
+**NOTE:** This firmware works with the all variants of RS41 radiosondes, with the new RSM414 too.
 More below.<br><br>
 Vaisala some time ago began launching new RS41 sondes, with new internal design.
 They can be recognized by a last digit of 4 of the PCB model (eg. `RSM414`, `RSM424`).
-This firmware is an approach for reusing them as amateur devices for many different purposes.<br>
+This firmware is an approach for reusing them as amateur devices for many different purposes.
+It also brings support for older models.<br>

 * [Radiosondes?](#radiosondes)
 * [RS41-NFW Firmware features](#rs41-nfw-firmware-features)